 Radon is a naturally occurring chemically inert gas.
-It comes for the radioactive decay of uranium in soil that enters building directly beneath and a few meters around the foundation.
+It comes from the radioactive decay of uranium in soil that enters a building directly beneath and a few meters around the foundation.
 Radon can enter all types of buildings, and the main concern is when radon has the chance to accumulate.
 Tight homes do not cause radon; they increase the likelihood of radon lingering instead of escaping through ventilation.

 The Health Risk

 Radon is an unstable atom and will break down into a family of elements called radon decay products.
 These decay products attach to the surface of dust and become logged in the lungs.
 When exhaled, the radon leaves, but the decay products remain in the lungs, which are known to cause lung cancer.
 The chance of lung cancer increases significantly for smokers as they may already have damaged, weaker lungs.
 The EPA suggests remediation at 2.0 pCi/L but makes the actionable level of 4 pCi/L when tied to a real estate transaction.

 How Radon Enters Buildings

 There are many ways radon can enter a building.
 The main reason is that buildings naturally create vacuum effects.
 Vacuums are caused by either temperature-induced stack effects or mechanical exhaust systems.
 There are typically four ways radon enters a structure: Vacuum effects, water, diffusion, and emanation.

 Mechanical Devices such as Stove Fan and Bathroom Fans